-Our mission at Morikami Museum and Japanese Gardens is to provide authentic Japanese cultural experiences that entertain, educate and inspire.
+Our mission at Morikami Museum and Japanese Gardens is to engage a diverse audience by presenting Japanese cultural experiences that educate and inspire.

 Since opening in 1977, Morikami has been a center for Japanese arts and culture in South Florida.
 With rotating exhibitions, tea ceremonies performed monthly in the Seishin-an tea house, educational outreach programs with local schools and organizations, and Japanese traditional festivals celebrated for the public several times a year, Morikami strives to spread appreciation for the living culture of Japan.

 The original building, named the Yamato-kan, is modeled after a Japanese villa.
 It features a ring of exhibition rooms surrounding an open-air courtyard with a dry garden of gravel, pebbles and small boulders.
 The Yamato-kan offers a permanent exhibit chronicling the history of the Yamato Colony, a Japanese farming community in South Florida 100 years ago, as well as Japan Through the Eyes of a Child, an interactive exhibit that transports visitors to Japan, allowing them to explore contemporary Japanese culture.